-After two years abroad, Pearl returns to Cape Town.
-The team has grown to include a wholesale side, a marketing department, and a dedicated online store manager.
+The team grows to include a wholesale department, a marketing team, and a dedicated online store manager.
 Heather is delighted with all this help, because now she’s got loads more time to design and make things, which is why she started it all in the first place.

 In 2017, it’s become clear that the shop needs more space, but Bree Street is so fantastic, a move is off the cards.
 But somehow, with with some clever shifts (and a little bit of mess), the little store manages to double in size.